USM Content

 Best practices for workflows

-- Type a name for your workflow in the upper-left corner of the workflow builder.
+- Type a workflow name in the workflow builder's upper-left corner.

 - Save your workflow after setting it up or after any change.

 - Set your trigger to occur an hour before the action should occur.
-This ensures that technical issues don't prevent the action from occurring on time.
+This ensures that technical issues don't prevent the action from happening on time.

-- To improve performance, combine workflows that are triggered together and deactivate older workflows.
+- To improve performance, combine workflows that trigger together and deactivate older workflows.

 - In the Manage Automation Workflows window, you can deactivate, activate, edit, duplicate, or remove a workflow.